rmarting/rmarting.github.io/_posts/2021-09-01-migrating-kafka-with-mirror-maker2.md

 executes this complex process of migrating and synchronizing both Kafka clusters.

-## Red Hat AMQ Streams Operators make migrations happier
+## Strimzi Operators make migrations happier

 Operating an Apache Kafka system with all these components in an OpenShift environment sounds like a huge and complex activity, however